FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 docker network create --driver=bridge --attachable --subnet=10.99.0.0/24 public_net
 ```

-To use an overlay network in a compose stack it must be defined in [top-level networking](https://docs.docker.com/reference/compose-file/networks/) as [`external`](https://docs.docker.com/reference/compose-file/networks/#external):
+To use an overlay network in a compose stack, it must be defined in [top-level networking](https://docs.docker.com/reference/compose-file/networks/) as [`external`](https://docs.docker.com/reference/compose-file/networks/#external):

 ```yaml
 services: